 Implementing the State Machine

-Since Java7, we could define a class as implementing the AutoCloseable interface: this means that we know that any object is closed correctly after the try…catch clause as follows:
+interface: this means that we know that any object is closed correctly after the try…catch

 try (LuceneStateMachine newObject = new LuceneStateMachine(file)) {